Yoav666s/dnd-wiki/collections/_classes/rogue/master-of-mischief.md

 You learn them if you don't know them already, and they do not count against your known cantrips.
 They dictate which abilities you attain at higher levels.

 # Second Nature
-Starting at 9th level, your mischievous incantations become second nature to you, and you can spend 1 trickery point to cast them effortlessly as a free interaction, if to a lesser effect.
+Starting at 9th level, your mischievous incantations become second nature to you, and you can spend 1 trickery point to cast them effortlessly as a free interaction, to a lesser effect.
 If you  try to do so without being noticed, you gain advantage on the Dexterity (Sleight of Hand) check.

 ## Deceitful Step
 If you're [specialized](#mischievous-incantations) in the [Deceitful Maneuver](/spells/deceitful-maneuver/) cantrip, you learn the **Deceitful Step**.
-As your free interaction, you can spend 1 trickery point to cast Deceitful Maneuver.
+As your free interaction, you can cast Deceitful Maneuver.
 It doesn't require your concentration, but it dispels either at the start of your next turn or after you move 5 feet in any direction.

 ## Folly Spectacle
 If you're [specialized](#mischievous-incantations) in the [False Display](/spells/false-display/) cantrip, you learn the **Folly Spectacle**.
 As your free interaction, you can spend 1 trickery point to cast False Display targeting a creature within 5 feet of you.

 ## Flick
 If you're [specialized](#mischievous-incantations) in the [Fling](/spells/fling/) cantrip, you learn **Flick**.
-As your free interaction, you can spend 1 trickery point to Fling one object within 10 feet of you up to 30 feet in a chosen direction.
-The damage is reduced to 1d4, but it may still deal an additional 1d4 depending on its properties.
+As your free interaction, you can spend 2 trickery point to Fling one object within 10 feet of you up to 30 feet in a chosen direction.
+The damage is reduced to 1d6, but it may still deal an additional 1d4 depending on its properties.

 ## Milder Phantasm
 If you're [specialized](#mischievous-incantations) in the [Minor Phantasm](/spells/minor-phantasm) cantrip, you learn the **Milder Phantasm**.
 As your free interaction, you can spend 1 trickery point to cast Minor Phantasm on a creature within 5 feet of you.
 It doesn't require your concentration, but it ends at the start of your next turn.

 ## Subtle Cues
 If you're [specialized](#mischievous-incantations) in the [Subterfuge](/spells/subterfuge/) cantrip, you learn **Subtle Cues**.
-As your interaction, you can spend 1 trickery point to cast Subterfuge and distract one creature within 15 feet of you.
+As your interaction, cast Subterfuge and distract one creature within 15 feet of you.

 # Artful Instincts
 Starting at 13th level, trickery and mischief slowly become an extension of your body.
 You learn to utilize your mischievous incantations in a repertoire of unique reactions.
 If you do so through an [Elegant Improvisation](#elegant-improvisation), you don't need to spend additional trickery points.